stdlib-js/google-summer-of-code/organization/slot_announcement_checklist.md

 -   [ ] Draft a blog post announcing stdlib's GSoC participation, along with the selected projects.

+-   [ ] Create a new team on the stdlib GitHub organization named `gsoc-YYYY`.

 ## Post-public announcement

 After Google has publicly announced slot allocations, we need to do the following: